dotterweide/dotterweide-exp-coursier/README.md

  - `~/.cache/dotterweide` - where the scala-doc files are extracted. (location will be different on Mac and Windows)
  - `~/.coursier` - where Coursier is caching downloads (location will be different on Mac and Windows)

-Note: On Linux, JavaFX has really horrible font rendering with off-colour sub-pixels.
-To have less noisy display, add `-Dprism.lcdtext=false` when running.